 - Wellness program: Comprehensive Wellness programs that address physical, mental, emotional, and spiritual aspects of life.
 Cardio equipment is available.

 - Ombudsman: Available to nursing home and personal care residents, families, and staff to act as a mediator.
 770-538-2685

 - Outreach: Locating and identifying hard-to-reach older persons and assisting them in gaining access to needed services.

 - Senior Community Service Employment Program: Work program for persons 55 or older with limited income.

-- Community Care Program: Functionally impaired candidate for nursing home placement.
+- Community Care Program: Available to functionally impaired candidates for nursing home placement.
 Programs designed to keep clients independent and in their homes as long as possible.
 770-538-2669.

 - Information and Referral: Provides clients with information and follow-up concerning community resources.

-- Legal Services: Attorney or paralegal available for consultation to individuals 60 or older at no charge.
+- Legal Services: Attorney or paralegal consultations are available to individuals 60 or older at no charge.

 - Adult Protective Services: Provides protective social services to vulnerable and elderly adults.
 888-774-0152 or 404-657-5250.
 Their website is located at www.aging.georgia.gov/report-elder-abuse.